noobidubi/notes/IT/Projects/Apple pwnbox(on mac mini 2009).md

 ```

 ### Blacklisted Driver
-Theres a chance that even if the b43 drivers are installed they still dont load into the kernel.
+Theres a chance that even if the b43 drivers are installed they still don't load into the kernel.
 This might be a conflict so we should first try manually loading it into the kernel and checking if that works
 ```bash
 sudo modprobe -r b43 # unloads the kernel module sudo modprobe b43 # try's to load the kernel module(if this fails it might be due to failed installation or conflicts)